pmitros/Science-Fallacies/README.md

 especially as presented in K-12 classrooms, popular press, and popular books, is [quite often](http://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0020124) quite wrong.
-This undermines the credibility of science where it is right.
-We will work in small groups to explore some of the issues in the scientific establishment, and try to come up with ways to fix them.
+This undermines the credibility of science even when it is right.
+We will work in small groups to explore some of the issues in the scientific establishment, and try to come up with ways to address them.

 A [draft curriculum](http://www.sciencefallacies.org/) with recommended pre-work is available.
 Session limited to 30 participants.